Should you use your chainsaw around dogs and other pets?

 Anything over 120 decibels can cause immediate damage.
 It’s not hard to imagine some more powerful saws, such as logging chainsaws, can run at this level.

-Either way, it is best to keep dogs far away from the level of noise that a chainsaw can produce.
+Either way, it is best to keep dogs away from the noise that a chainsaw can produce.

 Pet Chainsaw Safety

-Ultimately, it’s not worth it to have an animal around while working with a chainsaw.
+Ultimately, having an animal around while working with a chainsaw is not worth it.

 Cats and other small pets are not likely to stick around.

-When working in farmland around sheep, horses, and cows, you’ll find these animals tend to go in the opposite direction.
+When working in farmland around sheep, horses, and cows, these animals tend to go in the opposite direction.

-It really is only the dogs that can be a problem – they are too faithful and friendly for their own good!
+Only the dogs can be a problem – they are too faithful and friendly for their own good!

-Keep your pet locked up in a kennel or in the truck while the chainsaw is running and be prepared for the unexpected.
+Keep your pet locked up in a kennel or truck while the chainsaw is running, and be prepared for the unexpected.

-Check out these chainsaw safety courses for more advice from the pros on how to safely use and maintain a chainsaw.
+Check out these chainsaw safety courses for more advice from the pros on safely using and maintaining a chainsaw.

 For more pet content, find out how close you can put a fish tank to a fireplace!